 - Discovery Channel; majority owned by CTV, with a minority stake owned by Discovery Communications (and ESPN too, but its a technicality because its owned by the same company that owned TSN before Bell bought it for the first time).
 Also produces a surprisingly large number of original series, such as Daily Planet (a science/technology news show), How It's Made, Canada's Worst Driver, Nerve Center, Pyros, Never Ever Do This At Home, etc. Its French sister network is Canal D, which became a sister in 2013 after Bell bought Astral Media.
 Also holds the dubious honour of actually having aired Sharknado during Shark Week.

-- TSN, Canada's take on ESPN... which is partially owned by the Worldwide Leader, even to the point where both channels have similar logos and has its own SportsCenter too (fittingly re-titled SportsCentre).
-As with all other Canadian sports channels, hockey as Serious Business; it has rights to IIHF tournaments (including the very popular World Junior Championship) and other events organized by Hockey Canada, and until the 2014-15 season, it was the national cable home of the NHL in Canada (it will still have regional rights to the Jets, Maple Leafs, and Senators; regional Leafs games are split with Sportsnet).
-They are also the exclusive home of the Canadian Football League, which will become its primary national draw without NHL coverage.
+- TSN, The Sports Network.
+After CTV took over in 2000, it became Canada's take on ESPN, to the point where it adopted a similar logo and its own SportsCenter too (fittingly re-titled SportsCentre).
+As with all other Canadian sports channels, hockey as Serious Business; it has rights to IIHF tournaments (including the very popular World Junior Championship) and other events organized by Hockey Canada, and until the 2014-15 season, it was the national cable home of the NHL in Canada (it still has regional rights to the Jets, Maple Leafs, and Senators; regional Leafs games are split with Sportsnet).
+They are also the exclusive home of the Canadian Football League, Major League Soccer, and other assorted U.S. sports rights.
 They also run a TSN2, much like its U.S. counterpart.

-- In May 2014, TSN announced three new channels: TSN3, TSN4, and TSN5.
+- In May 2014, TSN announced three new feeds: TSN3, TSN4, and TSN5.
 At first, people thought they would have to scavenge programming from ESPN8 to fill three whole channels.
-It was later discovered that in reality, TSN was manipulating its operation and structure to be an Expy of Sportsnet (see below), with the four channels primarily serving specific regions of the country (TSN1 for western Canada, TSN3 for central Canada, TSN4 for Ontario, TSN5 for Ottawa and eastern Canada) with regional (particularly regional NHL games in Ontario) or alternate programming, and TSN2 being the primary national channel.
+It was later discovered that in reality, TSN was manipulating its operation and structure to be an Expy of Sportsnet (see below), with the four channels primarily serving specific regions of the country (TSN1 for western Canada, TSN3 for central Canada, TSN4 for Ontario, TSN5 for Ottawa and eastern Canada) with regional (particularly regional NHL games in Toronto, Ottawa, and Winnipeg) or alternate programming, and TSN2 being the primary national channel.
 Most national events are simulcast across 1, 3, 4, and 5.

-- Réseau des Sports (RDS) is the French equivalent of TSN; launching in 1989 as a spin-off network, it started out with No Budget and was infamously dependent on mini-golf before it was finally able to procure French-language rights to actual sporting events (though said show was a Refuge in Audacity with a cult, given that its commentator cranked the ham up to eleven when someone got a hole-in-one.
-All the holes were par 2, though).
-It has since gained the Montreal Canadiens and Alouettes as its main draws, and while it does air events from outside of La belle province as well, they do much of the commentary themselves, and events simulcast from English networks are afflicted with a sports version of Reading Foreign Signs Out Loud (which has also led to the network sometimes being referred to as "Réseau des Studio")
+- Réseau des Sports (RDS) is the French version of TSN; launching in 1989 as a spin-off, it started with No Budget and was infamously known for broadcasting mini-golf competitions (although said show had a cult following, given that the commentator was a Large Ham Announcer who let it loose when someone got a got a birdie).
+As time went by, RDS matured, and began to acquire more lucrative sports rights.
+Today, the hometown Montreal Canadiens and Alouettes are its flagship properties (it was also, for a time, the national French rightsholder of the NHL in Canada, but after Rogers bought the rights, they were given to TVA Sports).
+While it does air events from outside of La belle province as well, they do much of the commentary themselves, and events simulcast from English networks are afflicted with a sports version of Reading Foreign Signs Out Loud (both of which have also led to the network sometimes being jokingly referred to as "Réseau des Studio")

 - Sportsnet, a regional sports network with East (the Ottawa region and anything beyond it), Ontario, West (Manitoba, Saskatchewan, Alberta), and Pacific feeds.
 Despite this, they often air national programming simulcast across the four feeds, which are all carried on digital cable/satellite (but subject to blackouts for certain programs).
 Among other things, it airs games for most of the country's NHL teams (except for Winnipeg and Ottawa, who are broadcast regionally by TSN), coverage of Canada's major junior hockey leagues, and baseball (primarily the Toronto Blue Jays, who share common ownership).
 It was originally founded as a consortium between CTV (the managing partner, hence the original name CTV Sportsnet), Rogers, Molson, and Fox, but is now fully owned by Rogers.
 Beginning in 2014, it will become the exclusive national cable broadcaster of the NHL through a long-term deal with Rogers (Sportsnet, on launch, did have national cable rights to the NHL, but not as extensive as this new deal)